napari/napari.github.io/dev/_sources/gallery/stereo_viewer_widget.rst

       model = next(m for m in self._all_models() if m.camera is source_cam)
     /home/runner/work/docs/docs/napari/examples/stereo_viewer_widget.py:195: DeprecationWarning: viewer.camera is a deprecated attribute since 0.9.0.
 Use viewer.scene.camera instead.
 There is currently no planned date for removal of the legacy attribute. self._apply_stereo_from(
+    /home/runner/work/docs/docs/napari/examples/stereo_viewer_widget.py:195: DeprecationWarning: viewer.camera is a deprecated attribute since 0.9.0.
+Use viewer.scene.camera instead.
+There is currently no planned date for removal of the legacy attribute. self._apply_stereo_from(
+    /home/runner/work/docs/docs/napari/examples/stereo_viewer_widget.py:195: DeprecationWarning: viewer.camera is a deprecated attribute since 0.9.0.
+Use viewer.scene.camera instead.
+There is currently no planned date for removal of the legacy attribute. self._apply_stereo_from(